ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 ## What is PEP 8 in Python?

-PEP in Python stands for Python Enhancement Proposal.
-It comprises a collection of guidelines that outline the optimal approach for crafting and structuring Python code to improve the readability and clarity of the code.
-PEP 8 mainly focuses on style conventions in Python, like indentation, naming patterns, and line length, which helps in standardising code formatting.
+PEP 8 stands for Python Enhancement Proposal 8.
+It is the official style guide for Python code that provides conventions for writing clean, readable, and consistent code.

+## test it You can also mention tools like flake8, pylint, or black that automatically check/fix PEP 8 compliance

 ## What does `*args` and `**kwargs` mean?

+- Stands for `arguments`.
 `*args` allows you to pass a variable number of postional arguments to a function.
 It collects these aruguments into a touple

+- Stands for `keyword arguments`.
 `**kwargs` allow you to pass a variable number of keyword aruments.
 It collects these keyword arguments.
 It collects thses keyword arguments into a dictionay.

 whenever we are creating a function and we are not sure total number of argument it take then we pass these two